 Senior Advisor

 Miriam Bensman is a writer and community activist.
 She was born in Kew Gardens, grew up on Long Island, and lived in Manhattan for 20 years before she and her husband moved to north Richmond Hill in 2000.
-Miriam became the newest member of our team in February 2022 because she cares deeply about public transit, parks, and both bike and walking paths, and is angry that Queens, particularly south Queens, has too few of them, particularly south Queens.
-Residents of South Ozone Park and the Rockaways shouldn’t have to commute for more than an hour to Manhattan jobs.
+Miriam became a member of our team in February 2022 because she cares deeply about public transit, parks, and both bike and walking paths, and is angry that Queens, particularly south Queens, has too few of them.

-As a community activist who traverses Queens County to attend meetings and rallies and knock on voters’ doors, Miriam is fed up with how hard it is to get from one part of Queens to another without a car.
-And as the mother of three college students (and a car owner), she wants to reduce everyone’s need to drive so climate change doesn’t make the world unlivable for her kids.
+As a community activist who traverses Queens County often, Miriam is fed up with how hard it is to get from one part of Queens to another without a car.
+And as the mother of three college students, she wants to reduce everyone’s need to drive, so climate change doesn’t make the world unlivable for her kids.

 Mike Scala